Islandora/documentation/docs/contributing/editing-docs.md

 ![Edit page button](../assets/editing-docs-button.png)

 - You will be taken to GitHub.
 If you are not logged in, you will be prompted to log in or register for an account.
-If you are logged in, you will be taken to an in-browser editor where you will view the page in markdown.
+If you are logged in, you will be taken to an in-browser editor where you will view the page in Markdown.

 ![GitHub documentation GUI editor](../assets/editing-docs-gui.png)